Kazan school shooting

-On 11 May 2021, a school shooting and bomb attack occurred in Kazan, Tatarstan, in the western part of Russia.
+On 11 May 2021, a school shooting and a school bombing occurred in Kazan, Tatarstan, in the western part of Russia.
 Seven 8th-grade students and two teachers were murdered, all by gunfire, and 23 others were injured.
 The perpetrator was identified as 19-year-old Ilnaz Galyaviev, a former student.
-He pleaded guilty to the murder of two or more persons on the next day and was sentenced to life imprisonment in April 2023.
+He pleaded guilty to the murder of two or more people on the next day and was sentenced to life imprisonment in April 2023.

 Events

 The mass shooting occurred at Gymnasium N°175, a school in Kazan, Tatarstan, Russia, which had 714 students and 70 employees present at the time.
 Before the shooting, Ilnaz Galyaviev had visited the school unarmed to find out the class schedule and was chased away by the school psychologist.
 At 9:24 a.m.
 MSK (6:24 UTC), Galyaviev was stopped at the main entrance by a security system requiring a card.
 Galyaviev opened fire when the school worker attempted to stop him from entering.
 The wounded worker managed to press a panic button at 9:25, triggering an alarm in the school and alerting law enforcement.
 The alarm alerted teachers in the building, allowing them to lock down their classrooms.
 A radio communication was also sent out in the building, calling for teachers to close their classrooms.

 Next, Galyaviev moved to different classrooms, which were closed due to the radio announcement, and shot at people in the halls, killing a teacher.
 Galyaviev then set off an improvised explosive device near the first-floor English-language room before moving to the second floor, reloading his weapon in a toilet and killed another teacher at her classroom.
 After that, from the window of this classroom, he shot twice at students on the playground, wounding five.
 Galyaviev then moved to the third floor, going into classroom 310 and killing seven students.
 About 30 shots were fired during the shooting.
 Galyaviev then moved to different classrooms on the third floor, all of which were locked.
 Galyaviev, now having run out of ammunition, attempted to leave the school, just as law enforcement arrived at 9:33.
 The school was evacuated within twenty minutes.

 Video footage inside and outside the school was posted to social media; it appeared to show students using classroom windows to escape, school corridors littered with personal belongings, and a man detained by police.

 Firefighters rescued 23 people on the third floor of the school.